- 1 Do you dream of travel?

 Do you dream of travel?

 Do you lay awake at night wondering how you can afford to live a life of travel?
 Are you addicted to the Travel Channel travel shows?
 Let’s move your dream of travel to a reality.
-What are your top dream vacations?
+What are your top dream travel destinations?
+Where will you book a trip?

 Travelling your own country and abroad is a dream most people harbor – and everybody loves travelling.
 People will travel for numerous reasons, including work and for the fun of exploring new places and experiences.
 The one thing you should do to ensure that your travel vacation is memorable and stress-free is to have a travel plan.